JoshuaKGoldberg/create/packages/site/src/content/docs/testing/blocks.md

 Don't rely on it yet.
 :::

-The separate `create-testers` package includes testing utilities that provide mock data to a block under test.
+The separate `create-testers` package includes testing utilities that provide mock data to an entity under test.
 For [Blocks](../concepts/blocks), a `testBlocks` function is exported that is analogous to [`produceBlock`](../api/produce-block).

-For example, this test asserts that an nvmrc block creates an `".nvmrc"` file with content `"20.12.2"`:
+For example, this test asserts that an nvmrc Block creates an `".nvmrc"` file with content `"20.12.2"`:

 ```ts
 import { testBlock } from "create-testers";